-Over the next 10 years, park staff and community volunteers would spend over one thousand hours cleaning greasy whale bones in anticipation of articulation and display.
+Over the next 10 years, park staff and community volunteers spent over one thousand hours cleaning Snow's greasy bones in anticipation of articulation and display.
 As per suggestions from experts in the field, namely Lee Post, and Mike deRoos, various methods of cleaning were tried.
 Some attempts were more successful than others.
-Cleaning whale bones is an arduous task - they are large, stinky, and cumbersome.
 Bones were soaked in saltwater, buried in compost, pressure washed, submersed in gasoline, boiled in metal stock tanks, and bleached in the sun.
 Each had its own prescribed treatment.

 Park Service Log, October 11, 2005

 After many attempts to remove stubborn oils, the bones were finally left to dry in a heated storage container.